alanrenouf/vCheck-vSphere/README.md

 # Installing
 [*Back to top*](#Title)

 Copy the vCheck files to the desired location.
-Run the script `SchedulevChec.ps1` and answer the prompts to configure the scheduled job.
+Run the script `vCheckUtils.ps1` and call the function `Schedule-vCheck`.
+Answer the prompts to configure the scheduled job.

 <a name="Enhancements">
 # Enhancements